Manchester Metrolink: Fares and ticketing

 Metrolink fares were initially set by the system's operator, but are now set by the TfGM Committee at levels that cover both the running costs and the cost of borrowing that has part-funded the expansion of the system; Metrolink receives no public subsidy.
 Fares typically rise each January above the rate of inflation, but have been frozen since the last change in 2020.
 The fare tariff is based on a division of the network's stops into fare zones.
 Persons under five years of age may travel on the Metrolink for free.
-Persons under 16 years of age, of pensionable age, or with disabilities qualify for concessionary fares, some of which are mandatory and others discretionary, as determined by the Greater Manchester Combined Authority.
+Persons under 16 years of age, of pensionable age or with disabilities qualify for concessionary fares, some of which are mandatory and others discretionary, as determined by the Greater Manchester Combined Authority.
 The Greater Manchester Combined Authority permits reduced fares for persons under 16 years of age, and free or reduced fares on Metrolink after 9:30 a.m. for pensioners.
 In normal circumstances, tickets cannot be purchased on board Metrolink vehicles and must be purchased from a ticket vending machine before boarding the vehicle.

-Fare evasion in 2006 was estimated at 2–6% of all users, and in 2012 at 2.5% of all users.
-Checking tickets and passes and issuing Standard fares (similar to penalty fare) is the responsibility of Metrolink's Passenger Services Representatives (PSRs), who provide security and assistance on the network; between 1992 and 2008, Greater Manchester Police had a dedicated Metrolink unit responsible for policing the system.
+Fare evasion in 2006 was estimated at 2–6% of all users and, in 2012, at 2.5% of all users.
+Checking tickets and passes and issuing Standard fares (similar to penalty fare) is the responsibility of Metrolink's Passenger Services Representatives (PSRs), which provides security and assistance on the network; between 1992 and 2008, Greater Manchester Police had a dedicated Metrolink unit responsible for policing the system.
 The amount of ticket inspectors onboard trams was increased following the Bee Network's launch in September 2023, and the penalty for evading fares also increased.

 Thorn EMI designed the original ticket vending machines.
 In 2005, GMPTE announced that rail passengers travelling from within Greater Manchester into Manchester city centre could use the Metrolink service in the City Zone for free.
 Passengers must present a valid rail ticket, correctly dated with Manchester Ctlz as the destination.

-In 2007 TfGM rolled out new ticket vending machines, designed to accept credit/debit card payments and permit the purchase of multiple tickets in a single transaction.
+In 2007.
+TfGM rolled out new ticket vending machines, designed to accept credit/debit card payments and permit the purchase of multiple tickets in a single transaction.
 These were replaced in 2009 with touchscreen machines, designed with the Scheidt & Bachmann Ticket XPress system.

-In October 2012, TfGM announced it was devising a more straightforward zonal fare system, comparable to London fare zones, and preparing to introduce 'get me there', the region's new contactless smartcard system, for use on all public transport modes in Greater Manchester, including Metrolink.
+In October 2012, TfGM announced it was devising a more straightforward zonal fare system, comparable to London fare zones, and preparing to introduce get me there, the region's new contactless smartcard system, for use on all public transport modes in Greater Manchester, including Metrolink.
 After years of consultation, a new system using four concentric zones was implemented on 13 January 2019.
 From 15 July 2019, a new contactless pay-as-you-go service began, allowing passengers to tap in and out on smart readers using their contactless bank cards.
 Contactless fares were originally capped to no more than the cost of the equivalent daily travelcard.
 In September 2021 an additional weekly cap was introduced.